 The best way to prevent impaction and the other complications is to have regular examinations with your general dentist, especially during the mid-teen years as the wisdom teeth become more fully developed.
 Dentists and oral surgeons alike recommend undergoing a dental examination and cleaning twice a year (every six months).
 This routine will allow your dentist to track the development of your wisdom teeth and refer you to an oral surgeon before serious problems start to develop.
 Maintaining good oral hygiene by brushing and flossing your back teeth every day can also help prevent dental infections to some extent, but in cases of impacted teeth, it can be extremely difficult or even impossible to clean the pockets between the gums and back teeth.

 If your wisdom teeth become painful or impacted, the team at Southern Surgical Arts can help.
-Our oral surgeons, Dr. Charles Stone and Dr. Brian Stone, have years of experience extracting wisdom teeth, and they will be happy to help you improve your oral health and preserve your smile for years to come.
+Our oral surgeons, Drs.
+Stone, Stone, and Barker, have years of experience extracting wisdom teeth, and they will be happy to help you improve your oral health and preserve your smile for years to come.

 Compassionate and Comprehensive Care Starts Here